paug/android-makers-2020/data/posts/2019-04-08-office-hours.md

 ## What are the office hours?

 The office hours will gather some speakers to answer your questions on specific topics.<br/>
 Each session will last 50 minutes and will be lead by two speakers within their field of expertise.
-Everyone can join , talk and ask them about specific problems they encountered.
+Everyone can join, talk and ask them about specific problems they encountered.

 ## When are they organized?